section-engineering-education/engineering-education/.github/pull_request_template.md

 ### Article Checklist
 #### Preliminary Checks - Formatting and Structure
-- [ ] Does your article follow any of the suggested structure formats? see the example [formats here](https://github.com/section-io/engineering-education/blob/master/CONTRIBUTING.md#example-format-structure)
+- [ ] Does your article follow any of the suggested structure formats? see the example [Formats here](https://github.com/section-io/engineering-education/blob/master/CONTRIBUTING.md#example-format-structure)
 - [ ] Is your article properly formatted in Markdown? - see [Github Markdown guide](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet)
 - [ ] Have you used the correct folder and file structure? - see [Contribution Guidelines](https://github.com/section-io/engineering-education/blob/master/CONTRIBUTING.md)
 - [ ] Is your article over 750 words?